yuekaizhang/dynamo/examples/tensorrt_llm/README.md

 We are defining TRTLLM_USE_UCX_KVCACHE so that TRTLLM uses UCX for transfering the KV cache between the context and generation workers.

-NOTE: currently disaggregated serving with KV Routing may not work due to prefix cache hit is showing 0, though when it should not.

 ### Client

 See [client](../llm/README.md#client) section to learn how to send request to the deployment.